How to Make Your WordPress Website more Secure.

-Why, take the necessary measures to keep it safe of course.
+Take the necessary measures to keep it safe of course!

 According to Forbes, every day, approximately 30,000 websites are hacked.
-Unfortunately, a lot of those sites are WordPress which although not that surprising considering its popularity, it does mean however, that you should follow best-practices to keep it safe.
+Unfortunately, a lot of those sites are WordPress which is unsurprising considering its popularity, it does mean, however, that you should follow best-practices to keep it safe.

 While contemplating on ways to keep your WordPress secure, it’s imperative to remember that hacking isn’t confined to countable numbers since the reasons may also be many or unknown.
 In some instances, it can be difficult to find what is effective in enhancing the security of your site.
 You may even be thinking that WordPress itself is not secure, but that is not correct!
 WordPress Codex offers a myriad of effective pointers on how to ensure how to make your WordPress website rock-solid in terms of security.

 In addition to that, there are various steps you could also take to improve your WordPress security.
-This simply implies the more measures you take towards enhancing your website’s security, the stronger your WordPress defense will be against any form of attacks.
-You can also hire the services of a reputable website design agency to help create a bullet proof site.
+This simply implies the more measures you take towards enhancing your website’s security, the stronger your WordPress defence will be against any form of attacks.
+You can also hire the services of a reputable website design agency to help create a bulletproof site.